Your Recovery

 - You will have a dressing over the cut (incision).
 A dressing helps the incision heal and protects it.
 Your doctor will tell you how to take care of this.

-- If you have strips of tape on the cut (incision) the doctor made, leave the tape on for a week or until it falls off.
+- If you have strips of tape on the incision, leave the tape on until it falls off.

-- If you had stitches, your doctor will tell you when to come back to have them removed.
+- If you have staples or stitches closing the incision, your doctor will tell you when to come back to have them removed.

-- If you have skin adhesive on the cut (incision), leave it on until it falls off.
-Skin adhesive is also called liquid stitches.
+- If there is skin glue on the incision, leave it on until it wears off.
+Skin glue is also called liquid stitches.

-- You may cover the area with a gauze bandage if it oozes fluid or rubs against clothing.
+- Gently wash the area daily with warm, soapy water, and pat it dry.
+Don't use hydrogen peroxide or alcohol, which can slow healing.
+You may cover the area with a gauze bandage if it oozes or rubs against clothing.

 Other instructions